Emergency services responding to reports of a child missing in the water at Raglan

-Police are searching for a child who has gone missing in the water at Raglan this afternoon.
+Emergency services are scrambling to find a child reported missing in the water at Raglan earlier this afternoon.

-A police spokeswoman said they received reports of the missing child around 3.35pm.
+A police spokeswoman said they received reports of the missing child around 3.35pm and are currently assisting in the search.

-She said there was limited information about the incident other than it was near Wainui Rd in Raglan.
+A spokeswoman for Coastguard said two jet skis and a Raglan unit vessel are operating in the water, and the Auckland air patrol is en route.

-St John spokeswoman Ngaire Jones said an ambulance was on scene and the Waikato Westpac Rescue Helicopter is also attending.
+St John spokeswoman Ngaire Jones said an ambulance was on the scene and the Waikato Westpac Rescue Helicopter was also attending.

+There are unconfirmed reports a child has been located and removed from the water.
+A witness told Stuff paramedics are at the scene.

 According to Metservice, Raglan Bar's high tide was at 1.47pm.
 Wave height is forecast at 1.8 metres and the sea temperature at 21C.